 Tied in with the discussion of the yield stress is the shear localization that is generically observed in yield stress fluids.
 For simple yield stress fluids, shear banding is in general due to stress heterogeneity, and if not, it is only transient.
 For thixotropic materials, the situation is qualitatively different: due to the interplay between aging and shear rejuvenation, there exists a critical shear rate below which no stable homogeneous flow is possible.
 If a shear rate is then imposed macroscopically within the unstable regime, a shear band is formed in which the material flows at the critical shear rate, the rest of the material remaining motionless.

-In addition, of course, wall slip is commonly observed in thixotropic materials, and needs to be accounted for, when present.
-In rheology, wall slip is usually defined as a viscosity that depends on the size of the gap of the measurement geometry, and this distinguishes it from the two types of shear localization discussed above; the correction can be done by comparing measurements with different gap sizes, and extrapolating to an infinite gap.
+In addition, wall slip is commonly observed in yield stress materials, and needs to be accounted for.
+In rheology, wall slip is usually defined as a viscosity that depends on the size of the gap of the measurement geometry, which distinguishes it from the two types of shear localization discussed above; the correction can be done by comparing measurements with different gap sizes, and extrapolating to an infinite gap.
 Besides complicating the interpretation of rheological measurements, wall slip also raises fascinating fundamental questions.
-Reaching a general understanding of slippage phenomena in yield stress materials appears as a challenging task for the future.
+Reaching a general understanding of the physics of slippage phenomena in yield stress materials appears as a challenging task for the future.

-Recently, a different type of gap-dependent viscosity was uncovered for very small gaps e.g. for microchannels with a size close to that of the microstructural elements.
+Recently, a different type of gap-dependent viscosity was uncovered for very small gaps, e.g. for microchannels with a size close to that of the microstructural elements.
 Here, gap-dependence was attributed to collective effects or ``spatial cooperativity'' when the range of shear-induced rearrangements span the whole system.
 There is still a lot of discussion on this topic, but it may challenge the simple view of yield stress materials sketched above.

 One last burning issue concerns the full characterization and understanding of the transient flow behavior of both categories of yield stress fluids.
 The way such materials {\it start} to flow is indeed of great practical interest.
-In spite of notable recent progress this question of the yielding dynamics mostly remains to be explored both at microscopic and mesoscopic levels, and both from experiments and theory.
+In spite of notable recent progress this question of the yielding dynamics mostly remains to be explored both at microscopic and mesoscopic levels, and both experimentally and theoretically.